 - Be careful of long-term contracts on SIM-only deals.
 You might want to look for a month-to-month plan in case you ever need to cancel.

-- Most SIM plans include 5G free of charge, although some providers like Vodafone do have different speed tiers.
-Some SIM plans are limited to a 150 megabit maximum download speed, for example.
+- Most SIM plans include 5G free of charge, giving you the fastest possible internet speeds, although some providers like Vodafone do have different speed tiers.
+Some of Vodafone’s SIM plans are limited to a 150 megabit maximum download speed, for example.

 3. Look for student discounts